-cultural historian specializing in Soviet, Russian, and French music
+cultural historian specializing in Soviet, Russian, and French music with expertise in dance, cinema, aesthetics, archival research, and historically informed performance

 Simon Morrison has conducted archival research in St. Petersburg, Stockholm, Paris, London, New York, Washington DC, Copenhagen, and (most extensively) in Moscow.